icodeforlove/task.js/README.md

 var myCustomTask = task.defaults({
 	debug: false, // extremely verbose, you should also set maxWorkers to 1
 	logger: console.log, // (default: console.log, this is useful if you want to parse all log messages)
+	workerType: 'worker_threads', // (default: null, this is currently only used to use node worker threads)
 	warmStart: false, // (default: false, if set to true all workers will be initialized instantly)
 	maxWorkers: 4, // (default: the system max, or 4 if it can't be resolved)
 	workerTaskConcurrency: 1, // (default: 1, this is only useful if you are only using async tasks/work)